 Tim Winton: Founder/Managing Director

 Born James Timothy Winton.
 Through a 20-year career working at the intersection of commerce and sustainability in for-profit, not-for-profit and social enterprises, Tim has performed a range of roles, including: environmental services contractor, organic farmer, sustainability educator, designer, project manager, consultant, executive leadership, and corporate governance.
-All of these roles have led Tim to insights in the creation of a set of principles for managing organisational complexity and creating systems level change.
+These roles led Tim to insights in the development of PatternDynamics™–a set of principles for managing organisational complexity and creating systems level change.

-Key projects include the founding and 10-year development of an innovative sustainability education centre, and the entrepreneurial start-up, development and sale of one of Australia’s largest reforestation contractors to an international silviculture services company.
+Key projects include the founding and 10-year development of an innovative sustainability education centre, the entrepreneurial start-up, development and sale of one of Australia’s largest reforestation contracting businesses, and currently the development of PatternDynamics™ as a planetary social enterprise.

-Tim’s main focus is the research, design, and implementation of practical methods for resolving complexity and creating systems level change.
+Tim’s main focus is the research, design, and implementation of practical methods for resolving complexity and creating systems that thrive.
 He created PatternDynamics™ as an Integral Sustainability Pattern Language.
-Its main purpose is to help people learn the principles of complexity and to apply them as a form of collaborative systems thinking.
-Learning these two skills is key for creating a more ethical ‘Planetary Civilisation’, where financial, social, and environmental outcomes can all be enhanced through the same set of strategies.
+Its main purpose is to help people learn the principles of complexity and to apply them as a form of purpose-driven, collaborative systems thinking.
+He believes learning these skills is key for creating a more ethical ‘Planetary Civilisation’, where personal, economic, social, and environmental outcomes can all be enhanced through the same set of strategies.

 Areas of expertise include business, organisational, and sustainability strategy; leadership development; organisational effectiveness; sustainability education; systems thinking training and complexity capability building.